 To edit a grid file in Surfer:

-- Your grid is opened in a grid editor document window.
+- Your grid is opened in a Grid Editor window.

 By default the following are displayed: